 WHAT IS THE BEST WAY TO SELL YOUR PROPERTY OR BUSINESS?

 THE SELECTED METHOD NEEDS TO MATCH YOUR OBJECTIVES AND YOUR PROPERTY OR BUSINESS

 It's not a matter of one size fits all.

-No one particular sales approach should ever be automatically prescribed by an agent and this is especially relevant given the emergence of ‘auction’ as the sales method preferred by many national franchise and other real estate agencies.
+No one particular sales approach should ever be automatically prescribed by an agent and this is especially relevant given the emergence of ‘auction’ as the sales method preferred by many large and franchise real estate agencies.
 It might be the easiest method for the agency — but is it best for you and your precious asset?
 Scroll down to read about the main methods of sale and some of their pros and cons.